dnlbowers/modern-buddhism/README.md

 * Users who have never heard of the NKT.
 * Users who have heard of the NKT but would like to find more information on the tradition.

-### **User Story's:**
+### **User Stories:**
 * As a user, I want to see the subject matter of the page.
-* As a user, I want to navigate the page to find what I require easily.
+* As a user, I want to navigate the page to find what I require quickly and easily.
 * As a user, I want to leave feeling as I know more about the subject when leaving each page than when I arrived at the site.
-* As a user, I was to be able to navigate my way to free resources easily
+* As a user, I was to be able to navigate my way to free resources easily.
 * As a user, I want to reach out and connect to discuss/experience the subject matter on a deeper level.

 ### **Site Aims:**